vergissberlin/bashlight/README.md

 - ♗ = bishop = hotfix
 - ☂ = umbrella = *other*

-**Ohter signs**
+**Other symbols**

-- Arrows "⇡⇣"  and number behind represent how many commits you are behind/ahead of the remote
+- "⇡⇣" and number behind them show how many commits you are behind/ahead of the remote
-- Display "+" symbol when current branch is changed but uncommited
+- "+"  symbol when current branch has been changed but uncommited
-- Display current git branch name, or short SHA1 hash when the head is detached
+- current git branch name, or short SHA1 hash when the head is detached

 ### Prompt

 - Platform-dependent prompt symbol for macOS and Linux
-- No need for patched fonts Remote
+- No need for patched fonts on remote when using ssh

 #### Additional information